opendocsg/slw-judgments-backfill/2015_SGHC_306/report.md

  [emphasis in bold in its original; emphasis in italics added]

-141    The duty to cooperate and the prevention principle have been recognised in Singapore. [note: 138] In _Evergreat Construction Co Pte Ltd v Presscrete Engineering Pte Ltd_ [2006] 1 SLR(R) 634
+141    The duty to cooperate and the prevention principle have been recognised in Singapore. [note: 138] In _Evergreat Construction Co Pte Ltd v Presscrete Engineering Pte Ltd_ <span class="citation">[2006] 1 SLR(R) 634</span>

 (“ _Evergreat_ ”) V K Rajah J (as he then was) stated (at [48]):